-Common causes of conductive hearing loss are:
+Common conductive hearing loss causes are:

 Mixed hearing loss

-Mixed hearing loss is caused by a combination of conditions leading to sensorineural and conductive hearing loss.
-For example, a person with age-related sensorineural hearing loss with earwax blockage, or a person with noise-induced sensorineural hearing loss with an ear infection.
+Causes are a combination of sensorineural and conductive hearing loss causes.
+For example, a person with age-related sensorineural hearing loss with earwax blockage.

 How to get help

 You can treat hearing loss with prescribed hearing aids or other options.
 In children, untreated hearing loss can lead to communication disorders.